Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines: Evidence that humans use counterfactual simulation to preemptively solve new tasks

-\textbf{Prediction 2: partial reuse of past paths to solve new tasks, even when a shortcut opens up.} If people have preplayed a task that was previously accessible, they might forego planning when a shortcut opens up.
+\textbf{Prediction 2: partial reuse of past paths to solve new tasks, even when a shortcut opens up.} If people have preplayed a task that was previously accessible, they might forego planning when a shortcut opens up and partially reuse a prior path to the novel task (optimal length=61, turns=20).
+In contrast, if they have not, then they would plan at decision-time and more likely use the shortcut path that has an optimal length of 55 and 17 turns.
 We test for this in experiment 2 (see~\figref{fig:jaxmaze} E).
-If people have preplayed a task that was previously accessible, this would lead them to partially reuse the prior path to the novel task (optimal length=61, turns=20).
-In contrast, if they have not, then they would plan at decision-time and more likely use the shortcut path that has an optimal length of 55 and 17 turns.
-Subjects partially reused a training path a median of $75.00\%$ (95\%CI: $66.67, 100.00$), significantly greater than $50\%$ (one-sided Wilcoxon signed-rank test: $p<.001$, $Z=1.08$; ~\figref{fig:jaxmaze} F).
-Like in our previous experiment, caching-based solutions without planning (Universal Value functions and Universal Landmark SFs) achieve near $0\%$ success rate.
-Decision-time planning algortithms can form plans to accomplish these goals but predict significantly less path reuse than what people exhibit ($25\%, 95\%~\text{CI: }25.00, 50.00$ for depth-first search, $0\%$ for breadth-first search).
-In contrast, Multitask Preplay, which predicts that people chart a part off their prior experience and then cache the results, achieves a qualitatively comparable median success rate of $87.50\%$ ($95\%~\text{CI: }84.50, 90.94$) and path reuse rate of $97.50\%$ ($95\%~\text{CI: }90.00, 100.00$).
+Subjects partially reused a training path a mean of $62.80\%$ (95\%CI: $59.68, 73.91$), significantly greater than $50\%$ (one-sided Wilcoxon signed-rank test: $p<.001$, $Z=1.08$; ~\figref{fig:jaxmaze} F~\figref{fig:jaxmaze}b; see~\extfigref{ext:shortcut-rates} for the path reuse distribution).
+Like in our previous experiment, caching-based solutions fail to generalize: Universal Value Functions achieve $0\%$ success, while mechanisms for transfer across goals fare only marginally better (Universal Landmark SFs $7.65\%$, HER $5.56\%$).
+Decision-time planning algorithms can form plans to accomplish these goals but predict significantly less path reuse than what people exhibit ($39.00\%, 95\%~\text{CI: }31.50, 46.00$ for depth-first search, $0\%$ for breadth-first search).
+In contrast, Multitask Preplay, which predicts that people chart a path off their prior experience and cache the results, reproduces the human pattern of solving the task while preferentially reusing prior paths, with a mean success rate of $97.74\%$ ($95\%~\text{CI: }96.71, 98.75$) and path reuse rate of $99.50\%$ ($95\%~\text{CI: }98.74, 100.00$).